vnenkpet/typescript-stringcaster/README.md

 Implementation of [stringcaster](https://www.npmjs.com/package/stringcaster) package for use with Typescript classes and decorators.

 See [stringcaster](https://www.npmjs.com/package/stringcaster) docs for cast options.
-This package includes all the functionality of *stringcaster* and adds the `inject` property decorator on top of it.
+This package includes all the functionality of _stringcaster_ and adds the `envVar` property decorator on top of it.

 ## Getting Started